Harry Everett Smith

 Harry Everett Smith (May 29, 1923 – November 27, 1991) was an American polymath, who was credited variously as an artist, experimental filmmaker, bohemian, mystic, record collector, hoarder, student of anthropology and a Neo-Gnostic bishop.

 Smith was an important figure in the Beat Generation scene in New York City, and his activities, such as his use of mind-altering substances and interest in esoteric spirituality, anticipated aspects of the Hippie movement.
 Besides his films, such as his full length cutout animated film Heaven and Earth Magic (1962), Smith is also remembered for his influential Anthology of American Folk Music, drawn from his extensive collection of out-of-print commercial 78 rpm recordings.

 Throughout his life Smith was an inveterate collector.
-Other than records, he collected included string figures, paper airplanes, Seminole textiles, and Ukrainian Easter eggs.
+Other than records, his collections included string figures, paper airplanes, Seminole textiles, and Ukrainian Easter eggs.